7 Types of Outdoor Advertising That Work | Leads Dubai

 Outdoor advertising encompasses a range of formats that reach consumers outside their homes.
 From towering highway billboards to digital screens in shopping malls, each type serves a distinct marketing purpose.
 Understanding the seven main types of outdoor advertising helps brands choose the right mix for their campaign goals and budget.

-1. Billboards and Bulletins
+1. Billboards and bulletins

 Billboards are the most recognized form of outdoor advertising.
 These large-format displays are typically positioned along highways, major intersections, and high-traffic roads.
 Standard bulletins measure approximately 14 by 48 feet, making them visible from considerable distances.
 They deliver the highest reach for brand awareness campaigns and are ideal for simple, bold messaging that can be absorbed in seconds.